The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-In real estate, the MLS is a database of homes for sale in a particular geographic region.
+The MLS is a database of homes for sale in a particular geographic region.
 When real estate agents list a property for sale, they add it to the MLS database, allowing all agents and brokers in the region who have access to the system to review the listing.
 Buyers’ agents use the MLS to find homes to show clients.
-The information listed on the MLS includes pictures and detailed descriptions of the homes for sale.
-Realtors and brokers pay membership dues to access their local MLS database.
+The information listed on the MLS includes photos and detailed descriptions of the homes for sale.
+Realtors and brokers pay membership dues to access their local MLS.

 How many MLSs are there?